 This post was sponsored by SPAX.

-Back to the mudroom…lets start from the beginning.
+So, back to the mudroom…lets start from the beginning.

 The mudroom was created from the nook that formed when we closed off the now dining room, hence the cut out that looks like a door to Narnia.

-It’s actually in the perfect spot for the side entrance of our house, perfect for bringing in groceries, taking out the trash and when we are walking the dogs and do not want to track mud through the front door.
+It’s actually in the perfect spot for the side entrance of our house, great for bringing in groceries, taking out the trash and when we are walking the dogs and do not want to track mud through the front door.
 And speaking of mud, we decided we wanted a bench where we could put on and take off shoes.
 It was tough deciding on a design because I had about 5 different ideas that all would have been cool.

-Materials used:
+Materials List

 - 3/4″ and 1/2″ birch plywood